uwezukwechibuzor/blog/README.md

 `serve` command installs dependencies, builds, initializes, and starts your blockchain in development.

+### Test transactions

+blogd tx blog create-post "My first post" "This is a post\!" --from=alice

+blogd tx blog create-comment "My first post" "0" --from=alice

 ### Configure

 Your blockchain in development can be configured with `config.yml`.
 To learn more, see the [Starport docs](https://docs.starport.network).